nk932714/yify-movies-php/README.md

 ## DEMO [click here](https://rahul13.000webhostapp.com/yify-movies-php-master/yify-movies-php-master/index.php)

 ***
-## >this script is made for knowledege purpose only
+## This script is made for knowledege purpose only.
 ***